prudvikeshav/KodeKloudEngineer/GIT/Manage Git Repositories.md

 Note: For these kind of scenarios requiring changes to be done in a web UI, please take screenshots so that you can share it with us for review in case your task is marked incomplete.
 You may also consider using a screen recording software such as loom.com to record and share your work.

-Here’s an enhanced and detailed solution to accomplish the given tasks, including more precise instructions and details for each step:

 ## Solution

 ### 1. Login to Gitea and Create a New Repository